-- The base year for cost estimates for rebaselining is FY2022.
-Costs in out years are calculated by applying standard escalation rates discussed above. - Labor rate escalations are standardized across all institutions at 2.15% per year.
-This rate was calculated using average escalation data from the US Bureau of Labor Statistics (9) averaged over 2010-2021(see Figure 1). - An overall risk on higher labor costs is included in the risk register.
-(PM1) - Costs are specified in FY2022 dollars and are escalated to the year the activity is scheduled.
+- The base year for cost estimates for rebaselining will be FY2022.
+Costs in out years are calculated by applying standard escalation rates discussed above. - Labor rate escalations is standardized across all institutions at 2.15% per year.
+This rate was calculated using average escalation data from the US Bureau of Labor Statistics (9) averaged over 2010-2021(see Figure 1).

+- An overall risk uncertainty on labor escalation is included in the risk register. - Costs will be specified in FY2022 dollars in Smartsheets.
+These costs will then be escalated to the year the activity is scheduled.